abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/developer_workflow.rst

 Sync and build with real-time Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``meta-qcom-realtime`` layer provides ``PREEMPT_RT`` patches for the Qualcomm Linux kernel.
 This layer is available in the Qualcomm `GitHub <https://github.com/quic-yocto/meta-qcom-realtime>`__ and it's built on top of the BSP build image.
-For more information on this layer, see
+For more information about this layer, see
 `meta-qcom-realtime <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#meta-qcom-realtime>`__
 from the `Qualcomm Linux Yocto Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27>`__.